 The solder paste is made from powder metal solder and combined with flux which gives it adhesive properties.
 It’s generally grayish and holds the different components in place by fusing them.
 The nature of the application and use of the PCB determines the composition of the solder paste.
 Generally, it contains varying percentages of copper, tin, and silver.

-6、Pick, and Place Surface Mounted Devices (SMD)
+6. PCB Assembly Process–Pick, and Place Surface Mounted Devices (SMD)

 In old times, engineers would pick and place each component using tweezers which would take a long time and cause fatigue.
 Thanks to technology, we have capable machines that ‘pick and place’ SMD on target pads.

 The machines usually pick up the components using a vacuum and align the PCB.
 Then it precisely places the SMDs on the chosen coordinates of the PCB on the solder.
-You may have to carry out this step multiple types based on the quantity of SMDs you plan to use.
+You may have to carry out this step in multiple types based on the quantity of SMDs you plan to use.

-For double-sided PCBs, you need to carry out 'pick and place’ process one side at a time.
+For double-sided PCBs, you need to carry out the ‘pick and place’ process one side at a time.
 The result is more accurate and consistent than human effort and also suitable for mass production.
 Also, machines don’t feel tired or need to sleep and can work round the clock.

-Technology has made component placement quick and easy, and all you need to do is to program the machines properly to pick and place SMDs.
+Technology has made component placement quick and easy, and all you need to do is program the machines properly to pick and place SMDs.

-7、Secure SMDs with Reflow Soldering
+7. PCB Assembly Process–Secure SMDs with Reflow Soldering

 The PCBs are carried on a conveyor belt through an industrial oven that heats the PCBs to temperatures of 480-degrees Fahrenheit.
 The solder in the solder paste melts as a result while the PCBs keep moving on the conveyor.

-Do keep in mind that you cannot use this technology for many through-hole components due to the heat profile involved.
+Remember that you cannot use this technology for many through-hole components due to the heat profile involved.
 You have to attach them using wave or manual soldering.

 You will also have to carry out stenciling and reflowing for each side of double-sided PCBs separately.
-Begin with the side which has small and fewer components then take care of the other side.
+Begin with the side which has small and fewer components, then take care of the other side.

-8、Time for X-Ray Inspection
+8. PCB Assembly Process– Time for X-Ray Inspection

 X-ray inspection is carried out to detect quality defects and other flaws after the reflow soldering process.
 It’s also used for pre-flow soldering inspection and also for bare boards during the manufacturing process.

 The X-rays create a digital image of the solder joints by passing through the silicone of the SMDs and reflecting off the metal in the solder.
-You can take help of image processing solutions to analyze the images.
+You can take the help of image processing solutions to analyze the images.

 The high-concentration features of the PCB appear as a darker image enabling you to gauge the quality of the solder joint using a quantitative approach.
 The same can also be used to determine compliance with industry standards.

-9、Wrap Up with Final Inspection
+9. PCB Assembly Process–Wrap Up with Final Inspection

-A reliable PCB assembler will always want to provide the highest quality of workmanship so that the customers never get a chance to complain!
+A reliable PCB assembler will always want to provide the highest quality of artistry so that the customers never get a chance to complain!
 Many PCB companies conduct final inspections and X-ray inspections to ensure error-free and functional PCBs.

-One of the tests includes Automated optical inspection which automatically scans your PCB using cameras to detect quality failures and catastrophic failures.
+One of the tests includes Automated optical inspection, which automatically scans your PCB using cameras to detect quality failures and catastrophic failures.

 The final inspection round may also include other tests like In-Circuit Testing (ICT) and Functional Circuit Testing (FCT) to check the functionality of the electrical connections.
 The tests can cost extra but ensure that the source of any error can be localized.

-Finally, carry out the inspection rounds and you are done!
+Finally, carry out the inspection rounds, and you are done!

-You will want your PCB to be assembled only by a reliable and professional company who can take charge of the whole process and promise a guaranteed outcome.
-WellPCB uses state-of-the-art technology and advanced equipment to deliver the best in class products with trademark quality.
+You will want your WellPCB to use state-of-the-art technology and advanced equipment to deliver the best-in-class products with trademark quality.